Nwc5237/C-Compiler/README.txt

 checking it out!

 TODO:
+-the expression (4-3+6) gives the value -5.
+It seems to parse it as 4-(3+6) which makes sense.
+We need to get left to right order figured out.

+-Also i messed up one of the multiplication things.
+It's trying to parse for mult ops where none would be or something like that.
+Probably need to go in and switch some !strcmp(att->add_op, "+ or -") statements to a !strcmp(att->mult_op, "* or /").

 -Shift operators <<, >>, and the other assignment operators like <<=, >>=, ^=, |= , &= (and others I can't think of right
 now if I'm forgetting them)

+-free pointers we're done with, especiall check parser.c because you never use the pointers you don't return after the function call has ended.

 -Add in the e notation for floats